How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Framework

-\paragraph{Time-Delay Embedding of Control Signals.} To provide temporal context and improve identifiability, we optionally apply a time-delay embedding independently to each component.
-For a component $x(t)\in\{T(t), S(t), R(t)\}$, corresponding to trend, seasonality, and residual respectively, we construct the lag-augmented control
+\paragraph{Time-delay embedding of control signals.} To provide temporal context and improve identifiability, we apply a time-delay embedding independently to each component.
+For a component $x(t)\in\{T(t), S(t), R(t)\}$, corresponding to trend, seasonality, and residual respectively, we construct the lag-augmented control:

 where $\tau$ is the delay and $m$ is the embedding dimension.
 Each delay-embedded control $\mathbf{u}^{(x)}(t)$ is then provided to its own latent Neural ODE, allowing the model to capture component-specific temporal dependencies before fusion.
-When delay embedding is disabled, the control reduces to the instantaneous signal, i.e., $\mathbf{u}^{(x)}(t)=x(t)$.

-\paragraph{Collaborated Latent Neural ODEs.} We maintain three latent states corresponding to the TSR components:
+\paragraph{Collaborative latent neural ODEs.} We maintain three latent states corresponding to the TSR components:

 Each latent state evolves according to a Neural ODE:

 where $f_{\theta_c}$ is a neural vector field, $c\in\{T,S,R\}$, $\mathbf{u}^{(c)}(t)$ is the TSR-based control input from \eqref{eq:delay}, and $\lambda_c\ge 0$ is a learnable damping coefficient implemented via $\mathrm{softplus}(\cdot)$.
 The ODEs are numerically integrated between observation times using an explicit solver (RK4 in our experiments).